moritzblum/word_embedding_space_exploration/README.md

 phonetically imitates, resembles, or suggests the sound that they describe.
 Some example words are extracted from this [website](https://www.noisehelp.com/examples-of-onomatopoeia.html).

+The trainings will run on architecture 4 with 134,636 total params.

-trainig with word length 80:
+Training with word length 80:
 1s 504ms/step - loss: 5.2252e-06 - acc: 0.0726 - val_loss: 0.6006 - val_acc: 0.0310

 => complexity way to high and smaller word lengh is sufficient in this case.

-trainig with word length 10 and without a validation set:
+Training with word length 10 and without a validation set:

 0s 267ms/step - loss: 4.8331e-04 - acc: 0.5820